 You can even use the paint colors to make an ombre heart, like this purple one.

 Hang your hearts or lay them out to dry fully.
 Here are our heart paintings on the drying/display wall in the studio.
 Don’t they look great?!

-We made ours big—one to two hearts per 12×18″ sheet of paper—but you could make yours as small as you like.
+We made our hearts big – one to two hearts per 12×18″ sheet of paper – but you could make yours as small as you like.
 A bunch of little ones would work well for class Valentines, for example.
-And I’m pretty sure your child would happily make 20 or so of these.
+And we are positive your child would happily make 20 or so of these!

 Pin It for Later